DecoryParadigm/paradigm_arq/README.md

 ## Description
 We've built this aquistion platform to assist representitives where-ever they go.
-To aquire information from those show interest in paradigm's products, catalogs or becoming a dealer.
+To aquire information from those showing interest in paradigm's products, catalogs or becoming a dealer.

 By a click of a button you can have a native